Junliang-Zhou/CS526/README.md

 # Homework5 Q1
 My python file named as "Homework5 Q1.py".
-When running the code, we can type python3 "Homework5 Q1.py" in the terminal
+When running the code, we can type python3 "Homework5 Q1.py" in the terminal but the path of the terminal should include this python file.

 Node ADT
-Each node stores: A value, A left child, A right child Created using: Node(value)
-This is the basic building block of the tree.
+Each node stores: A value, A left child, A right child Created using: Node(value) This is the basic building block of the tree.

 BST ADT
 The BST stores: A root node and methods to add, delete, find and print nodes.